 The supporting your child's reading in Prep document produced by the Reading Centre has very useful information to help support you with reading at home with your child.

-By the end of the Foundation year, students make connections between number names, numerals and quantities up to 10.
+By the end of Prep, students make connections between number names, numerals and quantities up to 10.
 They compare objects using mass, length and capacity.